ericwooley/react-in-style/README.md

 ## Motivation

 This project was started as an alternative to react style because of it's inabilty to reasonably handle css states.
-React style also attaches styles as a style attribute.
-Instead we are reacting in style, allowing you to define how your component should look, and creating a style tag in the head of the page which defines your component.
+Instead we are reacting in style, allowing you to define how your component should look, and creating a style tag in the head of the page which defines your component, hover states and all.

 ## Installing